Receive files from remote device (scp)

 How to copy files to or from a remote device

 Sometimes a workflow demands to receive files from a remote edge device like a Raspberry Pi.
 One example could be a log file that needs further analysis.
 Alternatively, you might need to copy a file to the device.
 When the device is not in the same local network and behind a firewall this can be a lot of hassle.
 In this example we will show you a workflow which uses qbee-connect to download the syslog file from a remote device.
-This gives you a simple solution to transfer files from an edge device or to an edge device.
+This gives you a simple solution to transfer files from an edge device or to an edge device and it also helps you to debug.

 qbee allows you to work with files on remote devices in a few different ways.
 These are: